CHILD PROTECTION POLICY FOR CLAVERING PRIMARY SCHOOL

 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will make an accurate record as soon as possible noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
 All records will be dated and signed and will include the action taken.
 This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.

 Any records related to child protection are kept in a child protection file (which is separate to the pupil file) in chronological order.
-All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil’s date of birth.
+All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil’s date of birth or until they transfer to another school/educational setting.

 If a pupil transfers from our school to another educational provision, their child protection records will be forwarded to the new educational setting.
 These will be marked ‘Confidential’ and for the attention of the receiving school’s designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
 We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.